lpodo/portfolio2/README.md

 - `/api/kv` — cloud storage proxy (GET to load, PUT to save).
 Requires the `X-KV-Key` header with the user's storage key.
 Only available when the Cloudflare KV backend is configured.
 - `/api/profile?ticker=AAPL` — sector/industry/country from Yahoo `assetProfile`.
 Returns nulls for ETFs and when Yahoo blocks the request.
 - `/api/quotesummary?ticker=AAPL&modules=financialData,defaultKeyStatistics,recommendationTrend,upgradeDowngradeHistory` — Yahoo Finance fundamentals via the `quoteSummary` API.
 Returns raw module data under `quoteSummary.result[0]`.
 Requires a Yahoo crumb token for auth; the worker fetches and caches the crumb in-memory automatically.
 If Yahoo returns 404 for a multi-module request (some ETFs lack certain modules), the worker falls back to per-module fetches and merges what succeeds.
 Used by the **Expanded Row** fundamentals lines and the **More** overlay.
+- `/api/isin?ticker=AAPL` — ISIN lookup.
+Currently a **stub**: always returns `{ isin: null }`.
+No free provider supplies ISIN data reliably (Yahoo doesn't return it, Business Insider scrapes are noisy, Twelve Data gates the field behind a paid add-on).
+The endpoint stays so the frontend contract is unchanged — users enter ISINs manually via the ✎ Edit form, and a real provider can be wired in later by editing only this handler.
+The frontend caches a negative result with the `UNRESOLVED` marker so it won't re-query (see [Ticker data registry](#ticker-data-registry)).
 - `/api/debug?ticker=AAPL` — processed result (same logic as `/api/quote`).
 - `/api/debug1?ticker=AAPL` — raw meta from the Yahoo 1d request.
 - `/api/debug2?ticker=AAPL` — last candles + pre/post windows from the 5d request.